pebreo/pebreo.github.io/begin/Part4-architecture-of-synthetic-intelligence.md

 Machine learning, for all its awe-inspiring potential, was still a child, taking its wobbly first steps.
 Treating it like a finished product, a flawless tool, was a recipe for disaster.

 Inspiration struck as Hank glanced at a beat-up paperback on his desk – a collection of ancient myths.
 The story of Prometheus, the titan who stole fire from the gods to gift it to humanity, sparked a connection in his mind.
-Prometheus, the AI, possessed a raw brilliance, undeniable.
-But like the fire stolen from Olympus, it lacked the context, the wisdom gleaned from experience, to truly understand the potential it held.

 Hank decided on a new approach.
 He wouldn't just feed Prometheus data, he'd expose it to stories - myths, legends, even historical accounts of human triumphs and follies.
 Perhaps, by understanding humanity's narrative, its stumbles and its aspirations, Prometheus could learn to use its power not just for impressive feats, but for good.
 It was a long shot, a moonshot even, but Hank, the eternal tinkerer, was energized by the challenge.